 - Maybe being an isolated female among so many males is grating and unnatural.
 Maybe it tends to make such women understandably angry and/or more inclined to perceive discrimination, where a more equal balance would have been better at preserving their mental equilibrium and sense of perspective.

 - Highly attractive women may be especially likely to grow tired of male attention in predominantly male workplaces, even if those men are behaving the same as American men generally, in any type of workplace.
 In this case, perhaps what matters is not the number of women overall, but the number of attractive women to share the burden of overattention.
+In other words, some alleged problems with STEM workplaces may primarily reflect problems in relations between the sexes generally.

 There may be other possibilities.
 The Pew research leaves us to guess at their explanatory power.
 Whatever the explanation, the Pew data do tell us that, even in those predominantly male STEM settings, 52% of women said their gender had not made it harder for them to succeed in their job.
 For women across all STEM settings, only 20% of women felt that their gender had made it harder for them to succeed at work; 8% felt their gender had made it easier, and 70% felt it had not made much difference.
 Note, again, that these are self-report data.
-Objective measures (e.g., hirings, salaries, and promotions of men and women with comparable training or experience) may indicated that female gender actually made things easier for a majority of females, especially in workplaces that are bending over backwards to hire and promote them.
+Objective measures (e.g., hirings, salaries, and promotions of men and women with comparable training or experience) may indicate that female gender actually made things easier for a majority of females, especially in workplaces that are bending over backwards to hire and promote them.

 In most respects, Pew found, the challenges women in STEM faced in the workplace were similar to those of women in non-STEM workplaces.
 Either way, 78% of women said they had never experienced sexual harassment at work.
 (Pew did not provide guidance on what types of behavior counted as “sexual harassment.”
 USA Today (Cummings, 2017) observed that Americans are confused on the subject.
 According to Quick and McFadyen (2016, p.
 288), “[O]ne of the main difficulties of studying [sexual harassment] is lack of a clear definition.”)
 Even among those women who did report experiences of sexual harassment, only 22% considered it a big problem in their workplace.
 Overall, about 90% of women felt that sexual harassment was either not a problem, or was only a small problem, in their place of employment.
 Note also that the 22% figure was the same for women in and outside of STEM fields — which one would not expect, if STEM fields were particularly inhospitable to women.
 Such data seem to call for a focus, not on the workplace, but rather on the feelings, experiences, and biases of that 22% minority.